MrSosu/progetto-BC/README.md

 **Covid-19 Supply Chain**

 ## Deliverables
-Contatins the UML diagrams, the presentation and the final report
+Contatins the UML diagrams, the presentation and the final report.

 ## Front-End
 Contains the front-end side code of the dapp.